 = Mutual usage of facilities and resources with a goal of implementation of joint educational programs, research projects

 Master of Science in Applied Mathematics and Physics

 No tuition fee for the applicants who pass the selection process

 Language of instruction

 Program is accredited by the Russian Government, certificate № 3539 from April 07, 2021.

 Application dates / all applicants

-Please note that there will be four selection rounds during this period of time.
+Please note that there will be five selection rounds during this period of time.